Meet the Brilliant Female Hustlers we Support

 All of our Welcome packages will receive a sample of Jamie’s Grandola Granola.
 While, we’ll be dishing out Grandola Granola on all of our Red River Gorge Backpacking Workshops.
 If you’re in the Cincinnati area, be sure to check out where she’ll be selling locally to pick up your own bag.
 Everyone else, you can order online.

 Have you ever flipped over the bags of backpacking food to read the ingredients?
 Some brands look like a science experiment gone bad and that is not something we want to put into our bodies.
 Cue Outdoor Pantry.
 I met Debbie through the magic of Instagram.
 She sent me a message introducing herself and Outdoor Pantry.
 Next thing I know, I’m testing samples with Explorer Chick Guide, Lauren.
 We both agreed.
 This was tasty.

-Debbie thru hiked the PCT in 2016.
+Debbie thru-hiked the PCT in 2016.
 Not satisfied with the selection of backpacking food on the market, she made most of her own meals for her trek.
 Meals that weren’t laden with salt and preservatives.
-Knowing she was onto something, Debbie decided to launch a businesses dedicated to serving up an alternative hand-crafted with quality ingredients.
+Knowing she was onto something, Debbie decided to launch a business dedicated to serving up an alternative hand-crafted with quality ingredients.

 These three companies are just a few of the woman-owned small businesses we support.
 The Tour Industry is a massive network of small businesses from local guiding services, restaurants, lodges, and more all working in unison to provide exceptional experiences for travelers (and Explorer Chicks!).